kamilazdybal/kamilazdybal.github.io/index.md

 # Introducing **pykitPIV**: Python kinematic training for particle image velocimetry!

-**pykitPIV** is a Python package that provides rich and reproducible virtual environments for training machine learning (ML) algorithms in velocimetry.
-The generated synthetic datasets and environments mimic those coming from particle image velocimetry (PIV) and background-oriented Schlieren (BOS) experimental techniques.
-The library integrates with various ML algorithms, such as convolutional neural networks, variational approaches, active learning, and reinforcement learning.
+**pykitPIV** is a Python library that provides flexible and reproducible virtual environments for training ML algorithms in optical velocimetry.
+The synthetic datasets and environments generated by **pykitPIV** mimic those obtained from particle image velocimetry (PIV) or background-oriented Schlieren (BOS) experimental techniques.
+The library seamlessly integrates with various ML models, such as convolutional neural networks, variational methods, active learning, and reinforcement learning.
-It gives the user, or the ML agent, flexibility in selecting various parameters that would normally be available in an experimental setting, such as seeding density, properties of the laser plane, camera exposure, particle loss, or experimental noise.
+It allows human users or the ML agents to flexibly configure parameters that typically emerge in experimental settings, such as seeding density, laser-sheet characteristics, camera exposure, particle loss, and experimental noise.
-We also provide an atlas of challenging synthetic velocity fields from analytic formulations (both compressible and incompressible) where the effects of particle drift and diffusion in stationary isotropic turbulence can also be added using the simplified Langevin model.
+In addition, **pykitPIV** enables an atlas of challenging synthetic velocity fields derived from analytic formulations (both compressible and incompressible), where particle drift and diffusion effects in stationary isotropic turbulence can be incorporated through a simplified Langevin model.
-With **pykitPIV**, ML agents have the freedom to interact with the virtual experiment, can assimilate data from real experiment, and can be trained to perform a variety of tasks using diverse sensory cues and rewards.
+Furthermore, **pykitPIV** enables ML agents to interact with virtual experiments, assimilate real experimental data, and train on a variety of tasks using diverse sensory cues and rewards.
+Ultimately, our library aims to accelerate real-time experimental inference, facilitate autonomous experimentation, and enable building robust models from experimental data, thereby supporting current trends in velocimetry.

-<sup>K. Zdybał, C. Mucignat, I. Lunati. *pykitPIV: A framework for flexible and reproducible virtual training of machine learning models in optical velocimetry*, (2025)</sup>
+<sup>K. Zdybał, C. Mucignat, I. Lunati. *pykitPIV: A framework for flexible and reproducible virtual training of machine learning models in optical velocimetry*, SoftwareX (2025)</sup>

 <div class="row">
   <div class="column">